A cone-theoretic barycenter existence theorem: Cones, continuous valuations, barycenters

 A \emph{dcpo} (short for directed-complete partial order) is a poset $(X, \leq)$ such that every directed family $D$ has a supremum $\sup D$; we write $\dsup D$ to stress the fact that $D$ is directed. \blue{ A subset $A$ of $D$ is \emph{upwards-closed} if and only if $x \in A$ and $x \leq y$ imply $y \in A$.
 We will also write $\upc A$ for the upward closure $\{y \in X \mid x \leq y \text{ for some }x \in A\}$, and $\upc x$ instead of $\upc \{x\}$, \blue{and similarly for the downward closure $\dc A$, and $\dc x$.} The \emph{Scott topology} on $(X, \leq)$ consists of Scott-open subsets of $X$, which are defined to be upwards-closed and inaccessible by directed suprema.
 That is, an upwards-closed subset $U$ is \emph{Scott-open} if and only if every directed family $D$ intersects $U$ if $\dsup D \in U$.
 A Scott-continuous map between dcpos is a monotonic map that preserves directed suprema; equivalently, a continuous map, provided the given dcpos are given the Scott topology. }

-We write $\Rp$ for the set of non-negative real numbers, and $\creal$ for $\Rp \cup \{\infty\}$, where $\infty$ is larger than any element of $\Rp$. $\creal$ is a dcpo, $\Rp$ is not.
-We equip $\creal$ with the Scott topology of the natural ordering $\leq$ on real numbers; its non-empty open subsets are the half-open intervals $]a, \infty]$, $a \in \Rp$.
+We write $\Rp$ for the set of non-negative real numbers, and $\creal$ for $\Rp \cup \{\infty\}$, where $\infty$ is larger than any element of $\Rp$. $\creal$ is a dcpo in the natural ordering $\leq$ on real numbers, $\Rp$ is not.
+We equip the dcpo~$\creal$ with the Scott topology; its non-empty open subsets are the half-open intervals $]a, \infty]$, $a \in \Rp$.
 (And we give $\Rp$ the subspace topology.)
 With that topology, the continuous maps from a topological space to $\creal$ are usually called the \emph{lower semicontinuous maps}.

 The way-below relation $\ll$ on a dcpo $X$ is defined by $x \ll y$ if and only if for every directed family $D$ such that $y \leq \dsup D$, there is a $z \in D$ such that $x \leq z$.
 We write $\ddarrow y$ for $\{x \in X \mid x \ll y\}$.
 A \emph{continuous dcpo} is a dcpo in which $\ddarrow y$ is directed and $\dsup \ddarrow y = y$ for every point $y$.